anira-project/anira/docs/sphinx/custom_engines.rst

   without a list serves the CPU path without a bit).
-It runs before ``init`` and any number of times, on the main thread, at ``anira_handler_create`` and at the pipeline's capabilities entries (below), with an ``anira_init_info``; it may log and must not call an entry that takes the core's lifecycle lock.
+It runs before ``init`` and any number of times, on the main thread, at ``anira_handler_create`` and at the pipeline's capabilities entries (below), with an ``anira_init_info``; it may log and must not call an entry that takes the core's lifecycle lock. ``anira_handler_prepare`` never calls it: the handler keeps the answer its create got and checks the plans against that again, so a prepare on another thread does not run it.
 A status other than ``ANIRA_OK`` fails the calling entry with it, naming the engine.
   ``NULL``: every listed provider is usable.

 Three levels, three pointers, three lifetimes: ``user_data`` lives with the engine object,